DSilva27/gradient_cryoEM/README.md

      -> point environment variable $FFTW_ROOT to a FFTW3 installation or use ccmake to specify

 * conda (optional): a package and virtual environment manager for python. https://docs.conda.io/en/latest/miniconda.html
+* MDAnalysis: a Python library for the analysis of computer simulations of many-body systems at the molecular scale.
 * At least g++ 9.3.0 or a compiler that let's you use C++17 (change Makefile if not using g++, Cmake has not been implemented yet)

 ### Main steps for cloning and installation (only once)